PradeepRajan88/ThreadCommunication/README.md

 Use 'Run_ThreadCommunication.sh' with arguments as given below, or execute the following command in the commandline from the project root directory.

-> java -cp .\target\ThreadCommunication-1.0.jar thread.ThreadCommunication 25 Hello true
+> java -cp .\target\ThreadCommunication-1.0.jar thread.ThreadCommunication 10 true Hello

      *   args[0] -> stopCondition (int, number of messages that each player should send as well as receive)
-     *   args[1] -> initialMessage (String, the very first message that Initiator will send)
+     *   args[1] -> verboseLogging (boolean, whether the players should log their actions to the console)
-     *   args[2] -> verboseLogging (boolean, whether the players should log their actions to the console)
+     *   args[2] -> initialMessage (String, the very first message that Initiator will send)
 	 *   If args are not supplied, defaults will be used.

 ## How to run ProcessCommunication